YES OR NOTHING

 Water is a metaphor for a listener.
 Water is both here and elsewhere.
 It is also symbolic for change.
 Water is an important aspect both in this physical reality and a different dimension.
 It represents a flexible, fluid conduit to another place.

-A tree is a metaphor of a dream, a wish that one first has inn the mind and says yes to, before it begins to realise on a physical plan.
+A tree is a metaphor of a new beginning.
+A dream that realises first in the outer dimension, then on a physical plan.
 A tree is also a symbol of an accomplished life.

 This project has two layers of time.
 The present is where the viewer makes conscious and subconscious yes’s, and the past, where the soul comes back and replenishes through new imaginings.
 In both times, the ouija arrow reacts to the presence of a living soul.